See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: Method

 \subsubsection{Model Development and Definition}

 In this study, we focus on three eHMI modalities: lightbar, eyes, and arm.
 The first two modalities represent classic eHMI designs~\cite{dey2020taming,deb2018investigating,rouchitsas2019external,benderius2017best,colley2020towards} with simpler control mechanisms, while the arm modality requires managing more parameters, which presents additional challenges for \textbf{DesignerLLM}.
-In Blender~\citep{blenderorg}, we implemented each modality in two message emitter types (self-driving cars and delivery robots), resulting in six 3D models (\autoref{fig:model_and_blender} (a)).
+In Blender~\citep{blenderorg}, we implement each modality in two message emitter types (self-driving cars and delivery robots), resulting in six 3D models, as shown in \autoref{fig:model_and_blender} (a).
 Modality descriptions and permitted actions are as follows:

 \begin{itemize} \item \textbf{Eyes} are mounted on the front of the vehicle.
 The pupil is parameterized in polar coordinates: angle in $[0^\circ,360^\circ]$ (0$^\circ$=up, counterclockwise) and radius in $[0,1]$ (0=center, 1=edge)~\cite{chang2022can,gui2022going}. \item \textbf{Light Bar} is mounted on the vehicle front, slightly extending to both wings.
 It has 16 binary lighting regions (0=off, 1=on); e.g., ``0000000011111111'' denotes left-half off and right-half on (vehicle perspective).
-Brightness is fixed and color is cyan~\cite{dey2020color}. \item \textbf{Arm} is mounted on the vehicle top and consists of five single-axis joints (shoulder, upper arm, forearm, hand, fingers) operating within limited ranges~\cite{gui2024shrinkable}. \end{itemize}
+The brightness is fixed and the color is cyan~\cite{dey2020color}. \item \textbf{Arm} is mounted on the vehicle top and consists of five single-axis joints (shoulder, upper arm, forearm, hand, fingers) operating within limited ranges~\cite{gui2024shrinkable}. \end{itemize}

 We also specify transition speeds between action states.
-The eye and arm transitions range from 0.5 to 2.0s (0.1s steps), while the lightbar transitions range from 0.1 to 1.0s (0.1s per step).
-This enables smooth sequences while preserving temporal detail at the video FPS.
+The eye and arm transitions range from 0.5 to 2.0s (0.1s steps), while the light bar transitions range from 0.1 to 1.0s (0.1s per step).
+This enables smooth sequences while preserving temporal detail in the video FPS.